iforfota7/oopp_project/docs/feedback/week-02/backlog-feedback.md

 >Mark: **Pass**

 Feedback:
-- I like that it is in markdown and it has good formatting and structure.
+- I like that it is in markdown, and it has good formatting and structure.
 - I like that you included mockups.

 ### Backlog Structure